zSnout/story.py/posts/forcing.md

  3. Ask each person to take the difference between their larger number and their smaller one. `329471 - 173924 = 1555`.
  4. Ask each person to add the digits in their number together, and to keep doing that until they have a one-digit number.
  5. Each member of the audience now has 9.

+## Forcing 1089
+This method forces the number 1089 on the audience.

+ 1. Ask each person to think of a non-symmetrical three-digit number where the digits are decreasing.
+We'll use `932` as an example.
+ 2. Ask each person to reverse the digits in their number.
+We now have `239`.
+ 3. Ask each person to subtract their smaller number from the larger.
+We now have `693`.
+ 4. Ask each person to reverse the new number.
+We've got `396`.
+ 5. Ask each person to add the two numbers together.
+We've now got `693 + 396 = 1089`.